 Cash flows are discounted to their present value using a discount rate that reflects current market assessment of the time value of money, and the risks specific to the asset or CGU.
-When discounted cash flow technique is not practical, estimated net sellable value of each piece of property, plant and equipment is used for the recoverable estimate.
+When the discounted cash flow technique is not practical, estimated net sellable value of each piece of property, plant and equipment is used for the recoverable estimate.
 Management has assessed its CGUs as being an individual mine site, which is the lowest level for which cash inflows are largely independent of those of other assets or CGUs.

-Given there are no plans for the Company to resume mining operations, the recoverable amount of plant and equipment at the Bucko Lake Mine has been determined based on the value that could be recovered through an orderly sales process.
-As to the Thompson Nickel Belt properties ("TNB properties"), management has deemed it is prudent to write off its carrying value by reference to nickel prices and known mineral resources.
+Given the Company's operations at the Bucko Lake Mine have remained suspended for an extended period of time, the recoverable amount of plant and equipment at the Bucko Lake Mine has been determined based on the value that could be recovered through an orderly sales process.
+With respect to the Thompson Nickel Belt properties ("TNB properties"), management has determined it appropriate to write off their carrying amount, based on an assessment of prevailing nickel prices and the extent of known mineral resources.